Lake Tahoe Chapter, NSDAR, Historic Preservation Project

 In 1965, the Harootunian family thoughtfully deeded the property to the City of South Lake Tahoe to make sure it was preserved.
 Unfortunately, that was also the same year the City itself was incorporated.
 The cemetery deed, it seems, got lost in the paperwork shuffle.
 For the next fifty years, the City didn’t even realize they owned the property.

-Rosemary Manning, Regent for the Lake Tahoe chapter of the DAR.
+Rosemary Manning, past Regent for the Lake Tahoe chapter of the DAR

 And then Rosemary Manning came along.
 The current regent for the Lake Tahoe chapter of the DAR, Rosemary used to walk by the old, rundown cemetery.
 Since the DAR’s mission includes historic preservation, she thought restoring the old cemetery might make a great project for the group.